COVID-19 Update: Apply Online - Fast Service

 Parties to a Washington Continuous Contractor’s Surety Bond

 The State of Washington is required to be the Obligee on the Surety Bond.
 This is the party requiring the bond and receiving the guarantee.
 The Washington contractor is the Principal on the bond.
 This is the party promising to uphold the conditions of licensing.
-The Surety is the third Party Bond company that is guaranteeing the contractor’s obligations to the state.
+The Surety is the third-party bond company that is guaranteeing the contractor’s obligations to the state.

 This chart shows the three way relationship between the Washington Contractor, the State of Washington and the Surety Bond Company.
 The background is a map of the state of Washington